TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ...
 ```

-The first three lines is just checking setup, from 4th lines onwards are the exact data logged to SD card.
+The first three lines are just checking setup; from the fourth line onwards, they show the exact data logged to the SD card.

+* `Tms` is milliseconds since Arduino boot.
+* `Acc` shows x,y,z acceleration (m/s^2) and `Rot` shows xyz rotation (rad/s) using MPU6050
+* `V1` is the voltage from analog pin A1 for the pressure sensor.
+Depending on your pressure gauge spec, you need to convert this value to pressure.
+* `TC` is MAX6675 thermocouple reading in C. (It's showing zero cuz I might have accidentally blown mine)
+* `TS` is DS18B20 temperature sensor in C.

+The data are logged in CSV (comma separated value) format which can be easily read by [Mathematica](https://reference.wolfram.com/language/ref/format/CSV.html), [Python](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html), [Excel](https://support.microsoft.com/en-au/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba) or your preferred stats tool.

-You should comment out (`Cmd-/`)  code about any specific sensors that you are not using.
+You should comment out (`Cmd-/`) any code about the sensors that you are not using.

 * Codes about MAX6675: